taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 Most cultures read from left to right.
 That's conveyed in programming too.
 So which action type naming makes more sense?
 It is the verb or the subject?
 You can decide on your own, but become clear about a consistent naming convention for your action types.
 Personally, I find it easier to scan when I have the subject first.
 When using Redux Logger in a scaling application where a handful actions can be dispatched at once, I find it easier to scan by subject than by verb.

-You can even go one step further and apply the subject as domain prefix.
+You can even go one step further and apply the subject as domain prefix for your action types.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 const todo/ADD = 'todo/ADD';
 ~~~~~~~~

-These are only personal naming conventions for those types of functions and constants in Redux.
+These are only opinionated naming conventions for those types of functions and constants in Redux.
 You can come up with your own.
 But do yourself and your fellow developers a favor and reach an agreement first and then apply them consistently through your code base.

 ## The Relationship between Actions and Reducers

 Actions and reducers are not strictly coupled.
 They only share an action type.
 A dispacthed action, for example with the action type `SOMETHING_ADD`, can be captured in multiple reducers that utilize `SOMETHING_ADD`.
 That's an important fact when implementing a scaling state management architecture in your application.

 When coming from an object-oriented programming background though, you might abuse actions/reducers as setters and selectors as getters.
 You will couple actions and reducers in a 1:1 relationship.
-It will call it the **command pattern** in Redux.
+I will call it the **command pattern** in Redux.
 It can be useful in some scenarios, as I will point out later, but in general it's not the philosophy of Redux.

 Redux can be seen as event bus of your application.
 You can send events (actions) with a payload and an identifier (action type) into the bus and it will pass potential consumer (reducers).
 A part of these consumers is interested in the event.
 That's what I call the **event pattern** that Redux embraces.